No Pre-Licensing Required — No Fingerprinting Required

 • 60 CE hrs first period · 45 hrs subsequent (3 ethics hrs each)

-• $75 lead paint surcharge at P&C/Personal Lines renewal
+• $75 state fee lead paint surcharge at P&C/Personal Lines renewal

 Massachusetts Insurance License Cost Breakdown